rgpass/i_didnt_know_javascript/06_es6_and_beyond.md

 }
 // a  b  c  d

-// ES6 non-for..of equivalent via manual iteration
+// ES6 for..of equivalent but using manual iteration
 for (var val, ret, it = arr[Symbol.iterator](); (ret = it.next()) && !ret.done;) {
   val = ret.value;
   console.log(val);